 Q: Can I replace a bridge with a pipe culvert?

-In general, resource regulating agencies (for example, the Department of Natural Resources) prefer a bridge over culverts because bridges in general cause less environmental impacts than culverts.
+A: In general, resource regulating agencies (for example, the Department of Natural Resources) prefer a bridge over culverts because bridges in general cause less environmental impacts than culverts.
 If it can be justified that the culvert can maintain hydraulic functions and environmental functions similar to a bridge, yes, the replacement may be an acceptable alternative.

 Q: A recent storm has caused the stream bank failure in my property.
 This is an emergency situation and I have planned to immediately stabilize the banks to control further failure of the banks.
 Do I need a permit?

-If there is an imminent danger to human health and/or property due to failure of a structure, the project can qualify for an emergency repair or replacement work under the waterway construction regulations.
+A: If there is an imminent danger to human health and/or property due to failure of a structure, the project can qualify for an emergency repair or replacement work under the waterway construction regulations.
 The applicant has to notify MDE and the Army Corps and get an oral consent from the agency’s reviewer to do the work.
 A permit application must be submitted as soon as possible to obtain an after-the-fact permit.

 Nontidal Wetlands Division